Quantum Information Meets Quantum Matter -- From Quantum Entanglement to Topological Phase in Many-Body Systems: Gapped Hamiltonians and topological order

-Topologically ordered states are gapped quantum states.
-We have discussed the idea of gapped system in Chapter~\ref{cp:5}.
-Here we would like to clarify the concepts of gapped quantum systems and gapped quantum states in a more formal manner.
+Topologically ordered systems are gapped quantum systems.
+We have discussed the idea of gapped quantum systems in Chapter~\ref{cp:5}.
+Here we would like to clarify the concepts of gapped quantum systems in a more formal manner.

-We first introduce the notation of gapped quantum system.
 Since a gapped system may have gapless excitations on the boundary (such as quantum Hall systems), so to discuss gapped Hamiltonians, we put the Hamiltonian on a space with no boundary.
 Also, system with certain sizes may contain non-trivial excitations (such as a spin liquid state of spin-1/2 spins on a lattice with an odd number of sites), so we need to specify that the system has a certain sequence of sizes when we take the thermodynamic limit.
-These observations lead to the following formal notion.
+These observations lead to the following notion.

 \begin{svgraybox}

 \end{svgraybox}

 The notion of `gap property' is given below.